openhab/org.openhab.binding.zwave/doc/thermofloor/zwater_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Sends Device Reset notifications, Central Scene notifications and Basic Report On / Off to the controller
+<p&gtSends Device Reset notifications, Central Scene notifications and Basic Report On / Off to the controller</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Input 1 Basic Set On / Off

-Sends Basic Set On / Off when input 1 is activated.
+<p&gtSends Basic Set On / Off when input 1 is activated.</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Input 1 Switch Binary Set On / Off

-Sends Switch Binary Set On / Off when input 1 is activated.
+<p&gtSends Switch Binary Set On / Off when input 1 is activated.</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Input 1 Multilevel Switch Set

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when input 1 is activated.
-Is typically used for controlling light dimmers, curtain controllers, etc
+<p&gtSends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when input 1 is activated.
+Is typically used for controlling light dimmers, curtain controllers, etc</p&gt

 Association group 4 supports 5 nodes.

 ### Group 5: Input 2 Basic Set On / Off

-Sends Basic Set On / Off when input 2 is activated.
-Can be used for controlling other Z-Wave devices, e.g. relay modules.
+<p&gtSends Basic Set On / Off when input 2 is activated.
+Can be used for controlling other Z-Wave devices, e.g. relay modules.</p&gt

 Association group 5 supports 5 nodes.

 ### Group 6: Input 2 Switch Binary Set On / Off

-Sends Switch Binary Set On / Off when input 2 is activated.
-Can be used for controlling other Z-Wave devices, e.g. relay modules.
+<p&gtSends Switch Binary Set On / Off when input 2 is activated.
+Can be used for controlling other Z-Wave devices, e.g. relay modules.</p&gt

 Association group 6 supports 5 nodes.

 ### Group 7: Input 2 Multilevel Switch Set

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when input 2 is activated.
-Is typically used for controlling light dimmers, curtain controllers, etc.
+<p&gtSends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when input 2 is activated.
+Is typically used for controlling light dimmers, curtain controllers, etc.</p&gt

 Association group 7 supports 5 nodes.

 ### Group 8: Input 3 Basic Set On / Off

-Sends Basic Set On / Off when input 3 is activated.
-Can be used for controlling other Z-Wave devices, e.g. relay modules.
+<p&gtSends Basic Set On / Off when input 3 is activated.
+Can be used for controlling other Z-Wave devices, e.g. relay modules.</p&gt

 Association group 8 supports 5 nodes.

 ### Group 9: Input 3 Switch Binary Set On / Off

-Sends Switch Binary Set On / Off when input 3 is activated.
-Can be used for controlling other Z-Wave devices, e.g. relay modules.
+<p&gtSends Switch Binary Set On / Off when input 3 is activated.
+Can be used for controlling other Z-Wave devices, e.g. relay modules.</p&gt

 Association group 9 supports 5 nodes.

 ### Group 10: Input 3 Multilevel Switch Set

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when input 3 is activated.
-Is typically used for controlling light dimmers, curtain controllers, etc.
+<p&gtSends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when input 3 is activated.
+Is typically used for controlling light dimmers, curtain controllers, etc.</p&gt

 Association group 10 supports 5 nodes.

 ### Group 11: Input 4 Basic Set On / Off

-Sends Basic Set On / Off when input 4 is activated.
-Can be used for controlling other Z-Wave devices, e.g. relay modules.
+<p&gtSends Basic Set On / Off when input 4 is activated.
+Can be used for controlling other Z-Wave devices, e.g. relay modules.</p&gt

 Association group 11 supports 5 nodes.

 ### Group 12: Input 4 Switch Binary Set On / Off

-Sends Switch Binary Set On / Off when input 4 is activated.
-Can be used for controlling other Z-Wave devices, e.g. relay modules.
+<p&gtSends Switch Binary Set On / Off when input 4 is activated.
+Can be used for controlling other Z-Wave devices, e.g. relay modules.</p&gt

 Association group 12 supports 5 nodes.

 ### Group 13: Input 4 Multilevel Switch Set

-Sends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when input 4 is activated.
-Is typically used for controlling light dimmers, curtain controllers, etc.
+<p&gtSends Multilevel Switch Set / Multilevel Switch Start Level Change / Multilevel Switch Stop Level Change when input 4 is activated.
+Is typically used for controlling light dimmers, curtain controllers, etc.</p&gt

 Association group 13 supports 5 nodes.